saikumar1767/RenewableEnergyAnalytics/README.md

    Note: Make sure ports 3000 and 5000 are not being used by any other service on your PC.

 7. **AWS Deployment**
-   -
+   - I have deployed the backend (Python-Flask) onto the AWS Elastic Beanstalk, which used the nginx server.
+   - Deployed the frontend onto the AWS S3 Bucket along with AWS CloudFront.
+   - Used Route 53 for enabling HTTPS using the SSL certificates for the domain that I brought.
+   - Now, both frontend and backend are deployed onto AWS; one can access the application at the URL: https://renewable.fit
+   - Added multiple resources as how I approached deploying on AWS.

-Note: The applications should now run at two different ports (or a different port if specified, so please add the backend endpoint into the Utils file in the frontend's src folder).
+Note: In localhost, The applications should now run at two different ports (or a different port if specified, so please add the backend endpoint into the Utils file in the frontend's src folder).

 ## User Interface